trpc/trpc/www/docs/server/middlewares.md

 ## Context Swapping

-A middleware can replace the context, and procedures will receive the new context value:
+A middleware can change properties of the context, and procedures will receive the new context value:

 ```ts
 import { initTRPC } from '@trpc/server';